abirh2/ramadan-companion/docs/features.md

-# Feature Specification – Ramadan Companion App
+# Feature Specification – Deen Companion App

 This document defines the functionality, design, and API usage for all core and secondary features.
 It provides enough detail for any developer or AI agent to implement the app end-to-end following our V1 goals.